Cite this

 4.4 Decoders

 Preserving the information contained in the received message \(\mathrm{Y}\) is necessary, but not sufficient, for estimating the correct message.
 To understand why it is necessary, consider the rate distortion curve in Figure 9c.
 The probability that the estimated source message is not equal to the actual source message is a valid distortion function, and the rate-distortion curve tells us that to improve the best possible average performance on this distortion function, we will need more information.
-To understand what it is not sufficient, consider that if we had a perfect decoder, we could always permute all of its predictions such that it would be wrong every time.
+To understand why it is not sufficient, consider that if we had a perfect decoder, we could always permute all of its predictions such that it would be wrong every time.
 This would give the worst possible distortion, but all the information would remain, because we could always perform the inverse permutation.

-As discussed in the previous section, using block encoders and an extended noisy channel can increase the information throughput of a channel (up to the channel capacity).
-However, this strategy comes at the cost of increasing the complexity of designing a corresponding decoder.
+Block encoders with extended noisy channels increase information throughput up to the channel capacity, but they also make decoder design more complex.
 Specifically, as we increase the block length, the number of different messages we have to decode increases exponentially: \(|\mathcal{Y}|^N\).
 A naive decoder would simply be a lookup table that maps a received message \(\mathrm{Y}\) to an estimate of the source event \(\mathrm{\hat{S}}\), and this lookup table becomes exponentially large with increasing block length.
-The best encoder-decoder pairs are thus semi-random, giving them the advantages of random encoder construction with the potential for cleverly designed decoding algorithms that can do better than the exponential complexity of the naive approach.
+Good encoder-decoder pairs thus combine random-like code construction with enough structure to permit decoding algorithms that avoid the exponential complexity of the naive approach.
 There is not a known formula for designing such encoder-decoder pairs that works across different types of channels.

 5 Code availability